logux/core/README.md

 }
 ```

-`meta.time` use this time difference between client and server.
+`meta.time` uses this time difference between client and server.
 So it contains
 time according local system time.
-As result, `meta.time` could be different
+As a result, `meta.time` could be different
 on different machines.

 `meta.id` uses time in first position, but it doesn’t use time difference